Do you have Christmas Eve traditions? These are the traditions my family has done since I was a kid, and the traditions we do now that we have kids.

 We spent every Christmas Eve after that at the beach, including in 2017 when we spent Christmas in Hawaii.

-Now we’re working on a new tradition for Christmas Eve
+The traditions we’re planning on this year for Christmas Eve

 Tell me what you guys do on Christmas Eve!